 Hanging Paper Snowflakes

-Paper snowflakes have been a popular holiday craft probably since the Victorian Era and they always make such pretty projects.
-Look at this simple, yet beautiful and elegant card!
-The delicate branch and the hanging snowflakes are made from simple white cardstock paper, glued to a contrasting brown cardstock.
+Paper snowflakes have been a popular holiday craft probably since the Victorian Era, and they always make such pretty projects.
+Look at this simple yet beautiful and elegant card!
+The delicate branch and the hanging snowflakes are made from simple white cardstock paper, glued to contrasting brown cardstock.
 The trick to make the snowflakes look 3D is to stick them onto small pieces of cardstock before attaching them to the card.

 Face & Body Swap Card

 Face swaps are a hilarious thing, but not all are created equal.
-Some are incredibly creepy and some are just fun and creative.
+Some are incredibly creepy, and some are just fun and creative.
 This one, for example, is one of the creative ones.
-The three piece puzzle swaps not only faces, but also bodies and it is perfect for large families.
+The three-piece puzzle swaps not only faces, but also bodies, and it is perfect for large families.
 And if you happen to have a dog or a cat, the pet will definitely bring a certain something to the table.
 So, if your family is not into the whole "Let's all pose for pictures for two hours", you may give this holiday project a try.
-It will sure make for a terrific Christmas card.
+It will surely make for a terrific Christmas card.
 You will need some intermediate Photoshop skills or a computer-savvy friend.

 Photo Booth Card